 Answer:

-IN UNICELLULAR | IN MULTICELLULAR |
+UNICELLULAR ORGANISMS | MULTICELLULAR ORGANISMS |

 1. Asexual reproduction takes place in the unicellular organism.
 2. Only one Parent is required to produce offspring.
 3. No special cells and organs are present for reproduction. | 1.
-Sexual reproduction takes place in the multicellular organism.
-2. A male and female both are required in this method.
-3. Special cell and organs are presents for reproduction |
+Sexual reproduction takes place in multicellular organisms.
+2. A male and a female are both required in this method.
+3. Special cells and organs are present for reproduction |

 Q. 10.
 How does reproduction help in providing stability to populations of species?